You gotta try this Cajun Gumbo with a Gluten Free Roux! It’s simply amazing!

 Do not let a roux intimidate you!
 Just make sure to give it your full attention.

-I recommend using a cast iron skillet if you have one.
-The thick walls of cast iron skillet will keep the roux from burning as you heat it up.
+I recommend using a cast-iron skillet if you have one.
+The thick walls of the cast iron will keep the roux from burning as you heat it up.

-I also think it is necessary to use a sauce whisk (pictured above).
-It reaches the edeges and it is easy to do a lot of stirring in a flat skillet.
-The bottom coil is a silicone coated wire that will not scratch (other) pans.
+I also think it is necessary to use a whisk (pictured above).
+It reaches the edges and it is easy to do a lot of stirring in a flat skillet.
+The bottom coil is a silicone-coated wire that will not scratch (other) pans.

 - Add your oil to your skillet and turn on high heat, until hot.